input-output-hk/js-chain-libs/README.md

 ### Create transaction

-The following example uses Webpack to bundle the library and run the code in the browser.
+The following example sets up an example project using Webpack to bundle the library and run the code in the browser.

 Try it yourself.